Private Road Association Agreements

 - Be Registered under the Societies Act with an elected executive

 - Submit a petition to the Municipality; petitions must be accompanied by:

-- A copy of a Special Resolution approved by the Road Association (special resolutions require a 75% majority) indicating that the Association would like to enter into an agreement and indicate the preferred method of charge,
+- A copy of the minutes from a meeting of Special Resolution approved (75% majority vote) by the Association indicating the intention to enter into an agreement with the Municipality, and the preferred method of charge

-- An estimated maintenance and improvement budget for the year, which was approved by the Association (a sample budget is here),
+- An estimated maintenance and improvement budget approved by the Association

-- A copy of the Association’s Memorandum of Understanding or Bylaws which clearly states that the object or purpose of the Association is to carry out maintenance and/or improvements to the road(s),
+- A copy of the Association’s bylaws clearly stating that the purpose of the Association is to carry out maintenance and/or improvements to the road(s)

-- A Plan clearly showing the proposed charge area, the lots affected, and the roads in the charge area.
+- A map clearly showing the proposed charge area, and lots affected

 Where the method of charge is either a charge per property or a charge per dwelling unit, up to three (3) billable charge amounts are permitted for each charge area.